There are two ways to use stone on your house. This article is about stone houses and stone chimneys.

-By turning the broad face of the stone to the outside of the wall, an illusion of wallpaper is created.
-This is unnatural and unbelievable for stone cannot be stacked in this way.
+With Random Course Stone, an illusion of wallpaper is created.
+This is because this design is unnatural and unbelievable for stone cannot naturally be stacked in this way.

 However, THIS IS the correct way you would lay stone flooring, flagstone, or a mosaic tile design.
 When the broad face of the stone faces out, an illusion is created that there is no top or bottom.
 When standing on the stone floor looking down, your body feels free to move in any direction.